tleavey/template_generator/README.md

 1. type and enter `generator` on the command line (project will be created in the directory you're in when you enter this command)
 1. Choose which template you wish to scaffold out
 1. Answer prompts

+# Add your own template/project scaffolding
+1. Go into the `templates/` directory
+1. Add your own file structure
+1. Generator will copy the file structure